Jotham-Lim/jothamlim.com_v4/content/post/ai-has-come.md

 date: 2023-05-15T08:00:00+0800
 author: Jotham Lim
 tags:
-  - Personal
+  - personal
-  - Technology
+  - technology
-category: Essay
+category: essay
 ---

 AI is set to disrupt most if not all, sorts of knowledge work.
 But disruption shouldn't be mistaken as a replacement.